-As argued in our earlier responses^{3,4} to the Europe 2020 strategy and to the Green Paper on the CSF: the AE believes that research in the Humanities and Social Sciences is essential for the future of Europe in all time-frames.
+As argued in our earlier responses to the Europe 2020 strategy and to the Green Paper on the CSF: the AE believes that research in the Humanities and Social Sciences is essential for the future of Europe in all time-frames.
 Only the Humanities and Social Sciences can help develop the transnational sense of a European identity necessary to underpin the social cohesion of the continent.
-These disciplines are essential for the understanding of different national and personal forms of behaviour, and to elaborate a mutual 'culture of recognize in the 'other' our own objectified humanity and our common rationality, beyond our natural divisions.
-In this sense, to invest in the Humanities and Social Sciences is also to invest in deepening our
+These disciplines are essential for the understanding of different national and personal forms of behaviour, and to elaborate a mutual 'culture of recognition': to move from facing otherness as 'foreign and alien', to come to recognize in the 'other' our own objectified humanity and our common rationality, beyond our natural divisions.
+In this sense, to invest in the Humanities and Social Sciences is also to invest in deepening our understanding and acceptance of diversity, and in increasing our level of cohesion as European citizens, not through the overarching dominion of one model but through the mutual integration of people's cultural, historical, linguistic, and sometimes antagonistic, differences.